Creating Brave Spaces for Families and Clinicians

 RedBird's Brave Spaces offer significant partnerships and resources for integrating family perspectives into improving care through consultation, skills development, systems change, clinician wellness and bereavement care.

-Compassion Cards
+All Compassion Cards

 Meet Dannell Shu, RedBird's Founder